wotakumoe/wotaku/misc.md

 +++ Tools

 - [**Live2D**](https://www.live2d.com/en/about/){target="_blank"}
-    - Needs model split into many different layers, you can use Photoshop(paid), Clip Studio Paint(paid) or Krita(paid) for this
+    - Needs model split into many different layers, you can use Photoshop(paid), Clip Studio Paint(paid) or Krita(free) for this
     - Very feature-rich and difficult program and takes a lot of time to practice
     - Pricing: ~100€ per Year for Indie License, ~60€ 3 Years Student Indie License
     - Free 42 days trial after that limited free version